"Technology has a huge part to play in the return to work. This will be an enterprise resource planning challenge."

-In our video, Adrian Bradley, Director, CIO Advisory, considers the role technology can play in helping organisations respond to the challenges returning to the workplace will present:
+In the below video we consider the role technology can play in helping organisations respond to the challenges returning to the workplace will present:

 We are helping clients address these challenges right now and importantly, we are also using technology to ensure our own employees feel confident to return to the workplace at the right time.
 We are developing a return to work app which will guide employees through a risk assessment, where we can leverage this data and help us optimise how we return to work.
 This technology will be made available to our clients as we move through this period.